-Band 1 9-10 marks Can argue ideas and opinions in persuasive detail without dominating the rest of the group; adept at acting as group leader; usefully refers back to previous points; always looks to suggest new approaches and to move forward; listens sympathetically and considers the views of others fully.
-Band 2 7-8 marks Can argue ideas and opinions soundly but may at times overshadow other members of the group; is capable of leading the group but with only partial assurance; refers back to previous points soundly but not entirely successfully; recognizes the need to suggest new approaches but implements this only partially; listens with a degree of sympathy for others' views but has a tendency to interrupt at times.
+Band 5 9-10 marks Can argue ideas and opinions in persuasive detail without dominating the rest of the group; adept at acting as group leader; usefully refers back to previous points; always looks to suggest new approaches and to move forward; listens sympathetically and considers the views of others fully.
+Band 4 7-8 marks Can argue ideas and opinions soundly but may at times overshadow other members of the group; is capable of leading the group but with only partial assurance; refers back to previous points soundly but not entirely successfully; recognizes the need to suggest new approaches but implements this only partially; listens with a degree of sympathy for others' views but has a tendency to interrupt at times.
 Band 3 5-6 marks Frequent but generally brief contributions are made; generally accepts a position of group member rather than facilitator/leader; makes occasional reference to previous points; may help support new approaches but rarely initiates them; listens carefully and responds briefly but appropriately to others.
-Band 4 3-4 marks Brief and infrequent contributions are made; plays a limited part in the group; cannot make use of previous points; follows the general drift of the discussion but struggles to support new approaches; listens inconsistently and may even drift away from the discussion.
-Band 5 1-2 marks May only make one or two contributions or may offer mostly inappropriate contributions; plays no real role in group membership; is largely ignorant of previous points; does not offer support for new approaches; may appear to listen but shows little evidence of listening.
-Band 6 0 marks Does not meet the above criteria.
+Band 2 3-4 marks Brief and infrequent contributions are made; plays a limited part in the group; cannot make use of previous points; follows the general drift of the discussion but struggles to support new approaches; listens inconsistently and may even drift away from the discussion.
+Band 1 1-2 marks May only make one or two contributions or may offer mostly inappropriate contributions; plays no real role in group membership; is largely ignorant of previous points; does not offer support for new approaches; may appear to listen but shows little evidence of listening.
+Band 0 0 marks Does not meet the above criteria.

-8.2.4 Instructions for completing Individual Candidate Record Cards
+Instructions for Completing Individual Candidate Record Cards

-- 1. The Individual Candidate Record Card can be downloaded from www.cie.org.uk/samples - 2.
-The database will ask you for the syllabus code (i.e., 0524) and your Center number, after which it will take you to the correct forms.
-Follow the instructions when completing each form. - 3.
-Mark the coursework tasks for each candidate according to the assessment criteria provided in Section 8.2.3 - 4.
-Enter a description of each of the three coursework tasks (individual activity, pair-based activity, and group activity) and the mark for each task in the appropriate spaces. - 5.
-Add the marks for the three tasks and enter the mark (out of 30) in the Total Mark box on the record card. - 6.
-Transfer the marks to the First Language English-Component 6, Speaking and Listening Coursework Assessment Summary Form in line with the instructions in Section 8.2.5. - 7.
-Retain all Individual Candidate Record Cards and samples of recorded coursework.
+- 1 A copy of the relevant Individual Candidate Record Card can be downloaded from www.cie.org.uk/samples - 2 The database will ask you for the syllabus code and Center number, after which it will direct you to the correct forms. - 3 Mark the coursework tasks for each candidate according to the assessment criteria provided on pages 25-27. - 4 Enter a description of each of the three coursework tasks (individual activity, pair-based activity, and group activity) and the mark for each task in the appropriate spaces. - 5 Add the marks for the three tasks and enter the mark (out of 30) in the Total Mark box on the record card. - 6 Transfer the marks to the First Language English-Component 6, Speaking and Listening Coursework Assessment Summary Form in line with the instructions below. - 7 Retain all Individual Candidate Record Cards and samples of recorded coursework.